Back

 • Exceptional Reply Rate (rare): 20%+ for hyper-personalized, targeted sequences

 Your bounce rate reflects how many emails failed to reach inboxes, either because the address doesn’t exist (hard bounce) or the inbox was full (soft bounce).
-High bounce rates hurt your sender reputation and lower overall deliverability.
+High bounce rates hurt your sender reputation, lower overall deliverability, and can severely limit the success of future email campaigns.

 • Healthy Bounce Rate: Under 2%